Blurred on the right

 Moderate sensitivity to sharpening and noise reduction.

 Promoted for general testing by Image Engineering, but spatial detail is limited to a 3×3 or 4×3 grid.
-Compared with the slanted-edge in Slanted-edge versus Siemens Star.
+Compared with the slanted-edge in Slanted edge vs. Siemens star MTF calculations: 2024 white paper.

 Dead Leaves